 Hi Friends!
 I have started thinking about my stairs.
 If you remember from this post, my stairs are a big Pinterest Fail.
 Aka, I read how to wallpaper/paint my stairs from Pinterest and it turned out horribly wrong.
 Everything was fine (the wallpaper, the paint), until I put on a finish coat of polyeurthane.
 This clear coat (which was supposed to protect the stairs from getting scuffed up) turned the white paint yellow, curled up the wallpaper, and left bubbles everywhere.
 It was a major fail!
 But I have been living with it.
 Can I stop now for a PSA?
 If you are planning on painting your stairs, let me try to talk you out of it.
 Here are the cons:

 - My stairs are always a mess.
 Maybe if I didn’t have a dog (thus dog hair and leaves are always on the stair), this wouldn’t be true.
-I have to sweet the stairs once a week and it’s a pain.
+I have to sweep the stairs once a week and it’s a pain.

 - Wood floors are loud- they echo everything